flafmg/bht/README.md

 - `bht.tpaccept`: Allows accepting teleport requests.
 - `bht.tpdeny`: Allows denying teleport requests.

-## Installation
+## Installation 📥

 1. Download the BHT.jar file from the Releases section.
 2. Place the BHT.jar file into the plugins folder of your Bukkit server.
 3. Restart or reload the server to enable the plugin.

-## Configuration

-BHT comes with a configuration file (config.yml) where you can customize various settings such as cooldown times, message formats, and more.

-## Vault Integration

-BHT supports the use of the Vault API, allowing server owners to integrate economy plugins and charge players for their teleportation and homes.
+4. Configure the plugin according to your likings.

-## Support
+## Support 🤝

-If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository.
+If you encounter any issues or have suggestions for improvement, youre welcome to open an issue on the [GitHub repository](https://github.com/flafmg/BHT/issues) :D.

-## About
+## About ℹ️

 BHT is developed and maintained by [flafmg](https://github.com/flafmg).